 widely used in programs.
 It is not clear how to support isinstance in

-a purely structural type system while remaining compatible with Python.
+a purely structural type system while remaining compatible with Python

 few languages use structural subtyping.

-However, structural subtyping can be useful in some contexts.
+However, structural subtyping can also be useful.

-How is mypy different from Python?
+How are mypy programs different from normal Python?

-mentions a few more such as the
+errors, such as the

 need to make attributes explicit and more explicit protocol representation.